-Taiwan's Acer Group established as position among the leaders in the global PC industry through two transformative acquisitions: Gateway Computers of the US in 2007 and Europe's Packard Bell a year later.
+Taiwan's Acer Group established a position among the leaders in the global PC industry through two transformative acquisitions: Gateway Computers of the US in 2007 and Europe's Packard Bell a year later.
 It continues to market those brands alongside its own Acer range of low-cost computers.
-As a result, the group now ranks among the top five or six manufacturers in the global PC market, on more or less level pegging with Apple and countrymate Asus.
-It concentrates mainly on the lower end of the market, with no-frills devices for home users.
+As a result, the group now ranks among the top five or six manufacturers in the global PC market, on more or less level pegging with countrymate Asus.
+Volumes for 2017 were around 17.7m units, equivalent to 6.8% global share.
+Acer concentrates mainly on the lower end of the market, with no-frills devices for home users.
 However, like its Western competitors, it was caught off-guard by the sudden popularity of tablet devices, losing both market share and revenues in 2012 and 2013.
-It is has recovered some ground with its own range of increasingly competitive tablet devices and its first smartphones, but these still lag someway behind leaders Apple and Samsung.
+It has recovered some ground with its own range of increasingly competitive tablet devices and its first smartphones, but these still lag far behind leaders Apple and Samsung.
 It has introduced a range of supporting services, such as its own cloud storage facility.
 The business was founded in 1976 by Taiwanese entrepreneur Stan Shih as technology consultancy Multitech.
 Initially it developed low-cost 8-bit computers for the local market, then launched its first IBM-compatible PCs in the early 1980s, adopting the Acer name in 1987.
-Shih officially retired in 2004 though he remained a director and shareholder, and was called back to lead the group temporarily when its management team was ousted in 2013 following two years of steep losses.
+Shih officially retired in 2004 though he remained a director and shareholder.
+He was called back to lead the group temporarily when its management team was ousted in 2013 following two years of steep losses.
 Revenues have fallen dramatically since then, but the business has returned to profit.
-Jason Chen is now CEO.
-Revenues for 2015 were approximately $8.3bn.
+Jason Chen is now chairman & CEO.
+Revenues for 2017 were approx $7.9bn.
+Notebooks account for almost two-thirds of sales.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Recent stories from Adbrands Weekly Update: